xn-twist/xn-twist/README.md

                                    [-gs]
                                    domain

-Find internationalized domain-squats
+Find internationalized domain-squats.

 positional arguments:
-  domain                Domain name from which to search.
+  domain                Domain name from which to search

 optional arguments:
   -h, --help            show this help message and exit